Laurel-hub/AI-Machine-Learning-Portfolio/Artifact3_GroupProject/README.md

-This artefact represents our group project for the module, where we collaboratively developed a machine learning model to analyse and interpret healthcare-related data.
-The project involved applying data cleaning, exploratory data analysis (EDA), visualisation, clustering, and regression techniques to uncover meaningful insights and relationships within the dataset.
+This artifact represents a collaborative group machine learning project completed as part of the MSc Artificial Intelligence programme.
+The project focused on applying classical machine learning techniques to analyse and interpret real-world data, including data cleaning, exploratory data analysis (EDA), visualisation, clustering, and regression, with the aim of uncovering meaningful patterns and relationships within the dataset.

-As Team Leader, I coordinated team meetings, managed the group timeline, and ensured accountability through shared platforms such as GitHub and Google Drive.
-These tools allowed transparent collaboration, version control, and real-time document editing.
-I also compiled and edited the final report, ensuring a cohesive structure and clear presentation of our results.
+As **Team Leader**, I coordinated group meetings, managed project timelines, and ensured accountability across the team.
+Collaboration was facilitated through shared platforms such as GitHub and Google Drive, enabling transparent version control, structured task management, and real-time document editing.
+I also compiled and edited the final group report, ensuring a cohesive narrative, consistent analysis, and clear presentation of results.

-This artefact includes:
+This artifact includes:

-Group project report
+- Group machine learning project report

-Team contract and meeting notes
+- Team contract and meeting documentation

-Peer evaluation form and feedback summary
+- Peer evaluation materials and feedback summary

-The project strengthened my leadership, teamwork, and data analysis skills, while deepening my understanding of how machine learning techniques can be collaboratively applied to complex health datasets.
-It also reinforced my appreciation of ethical teamwork, communication, and adaptability within distributed teams.
+Through this project, I strengthened my leadership, teamwork, and applied data analysis skills, while gaining practical experience in collaboratively developing and evaluating machine learning models.
+The work also reinforced the importance of ethical collaboration, clear communication, and adaptability when working within distributed technical teams.